-It is critical that the consumer understand what the flame retardant of the mattress is.
+It is critical that the consumer understand what the flame retardant in the mattress is comprised of.
 All mattresses are required by law to pass certain flammability standards, in an effort to protect sleepers from fire.
-However, fire retardants can be made with a number of harsh chemicals, from formaldehydes and other carcinogens.
+However, fire retardants can be made with a number of harsh chemicals, from formaldehydes to other carcinogens.
 This tip goes back to making sure that the mattress is 100% natural.
 The best option is 100% natural wool with 100% natural latex.

 5) Check Cover